Parkgene Hits Market Cap of $7.54 Billion (GENE)

-Parkgene (CURRENCY:GENE) traded flat against the dollar during the twenty-four hour period ending at 15:00 PM Eastern on January 25th.
-Parkgene has a market capitalization of $7.54 billion and approximately $5,854.00 worth of Parkgene was traded on exchanges in the last day.
-Over the last week, Parkgene has traded flat against the dollar.
-One Parkgene coin can currently be bought for $25.59 or 0.00045023 BTC on exchanges.
+Parkgene (CURRENCY:GENE) traded flat against the US dollar during the 24-hour period ending at 13:00 PM ET on January 26th.
+One Parkgene coin can now be bought for about $25.59 or 0.00045023 BTC on cryptocurrency exchanges.
+Over the last week, Parkgene has traded flat against the US dollar.
+Parkgene has a total market cap of $7.54 billion and $5,854.00 worth of Parkgene was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.